davidhua94/aws-lambda-with-quarkus/README.md

-# aws-lambda-with-quarkus
+# quarkus-demo
-a lambda demo
+a quarkus demo